Simplescraper

 async function acquire() {

-/* Poll for a free token.
-The 25ms sleep is acceptable for small local
+/* poll for a free token. the 25ms sleep is acceptable for small local

 batches; use a queued limiter for larger or high-concurrency scripts. */